 Whether making changes directly in the register or editing the original input screen, be sure to save your changes when you are finished.

-You have finished another lesson and can now enter credit card charges in QuickBooks Online.
-The next lesson in our QuickBooks Online Training Course is How to Manage Downloaded Credit Card Transactions.
-In that lesson, you will learn how to match imported credit card charges to existing QuickBooks transactions or to create a new transaction when none exists.
+You have finished another tutorial and can now enter credit card charges in QuickBooks Online.
+The next tutorial in our QuickBooks Online Training Course is How to Manage Downloaded Credit Card Transactions.
+In that tutorial, you will learn how to match imported credit card charges to existing QuickBooks transactions or to create a new transaction when none exists.